kuanb/kuanb.github.io/_posts/2015-11-15-node-for-data-cleaning.md

 ---
 published: true
-title: Frontline dispatch: Using Node for data munging
+title: Frontline dispatch, using Node for data munging
 layout: post
-summary: TL;DR I should have stuck with Python
+summary: TLDR I should have stuck with Python
 ---